-As we kick off the new year, we thought it would be good to reflect not only on what we’ve been doing over the last year, but also where we are planning to go over the coming year.
+As we kick off the new year, we thought it would be good to reflect not only on what we’ve been doing over the last year, but also what we are planning for the DataMotion platform over the coming year.
 We spent a little time with DataMotion CEO Bob Janacek talking about his vision for DataMotion.
 We’d like to share that with you below.
 Our questions are in bold.
 The interview has been lightly edited.

 As 2019 comes to a close, it seems like a good time to reflect on the progress made this year.
 Thinking about this, can you describe the major initiatives DataMotion worked on this year, and the impact these have had for customers?

 Bob Janacek: Sure.
 Thanks.
 We’ve spent many years working with customers in regulated markets like banking, insurance, government and healthcare, addressing their concerns around secure collaboration with their clients and partners.
 Our secure messaging system is used by many of these organizations to enable easy, secure and compliant communications for employees with their constituents.